One of the most remarkable buildings of Venice, the Doge’s Palace is situated in the Piazzetta between San Marco and the Grand Canal.

 The unknown architects who began the reconstruction of the building designed it as a replica of a Byzantine palace, in Venice in order to impress visitors from Constantinople.

-The Byzantine source of the design partly explains the strangely top-heavy structure, with a loggia and delicately traceried gallery appearing to support the solid walls of the upper storeys.
+The Byzantine source of the design partly explains the strangely top-heavy structure, with a loggia and delicately traceried gallery appearing to support the solid walls of the upper stories.

-The main façade of the Doge’s Palace facing the Grand Canal (begun in1340) has an arcade composed of 36 short, thick columns, above which 71 columns form a galler.
+The main façade of the Doge’s Palace facing the Grand Canal (begun in1340) has an arcade composed of 36 short, thick columns, above which 71 columns form a gallery.

-The shapes of the arcade and gallery arches, as well as the tracery that originally decorated the windows, show the architects’ attempt to combine Gothic elements with the eastern design.
+The shapes of the arcade and gallery arches, as well as the tracery that originally decorated the windows, show the architects’ attempt to combine Gothic elements with Eastern design.

-The wall above, covered with a diaper pattern of white Istrian stone and rose-coloured Verona marble, adds to the colourful exoticism of the building, as does the delicate crenellation that crowns this façade.
+The wall above, covered with a diaper pattern of white Istrian stone and rose-colored Verona marble, adds to the colorful exoticism of the building, as does the delicate crenellation that crowns this façade.

 Although constructed as late as the 15th century, the adjoining wing facing the Piazzetta was designed in a similar style, while the façade facing the Rio di Palazzo, begun in 1484 by Antonio Rizzo and completed around 1510 by Pietro Lombardo, is an odd, piecemeal structure, marked by an irregular fenestration and an uneven cornice.
 The diamond-patterned stonework at basement level is unusual in Venice and the idea was probably imported from the mainland, reflecting the city’s increasing involvement with the rest of Italy at that time.